Native Forest Silviculture in Victoria

 - Mountain Ash in Victoria's State Forests - Flint A & Fagg P (2007).

-While there is no Manual that summarises the silvicultural requirements of the Alpine Ash Forest Type this article, based upon the research of RJ Grose, provides an excellent overview of the silvicultural requirements of the species.
+While there is no Manual that summarises the silvicultural requirements of the Alpine Ash Forest Type this article, based upon the research of RJ Grose, provides an excellent overview of the silvicultural requirements of the species, and you can see the distribution of the species in the Victorian Native Forest Types Map on this page.